-- Please make arrangements to leave your children elsewhere when visiting your home site during construction. - Do not walk backward, even one step.
-Look in the direction you are moving at all times. - Watch for boards, cords, tools, nails, or other construction materials that might cause tripping, puncture wounds, or other injury. - Do not enter any level of a home that is not yet equipped with stairs and handrails. - Stay a minimum of six feet from all excavations. - Give large, noisy grading equipment or delivery vehicles plenty of room.
+- Keep older children within view and younger children within reach, or make arrangements to leave them elsewhere when visiting your homesite. - Do not walk backward, even one step.
+Look in the direction you are moving at all times. - Watch for boards, cords, tools, nails, or other construction materials that might cause tripping, puncture wounds, or other injury. - Do not enter any level of a home that is not yet equipped with stairs and rails. - Stay a minimum of six feet from all excavations. - Give large, noisy grading equipment or delivery vehicles plenty of room.
 Assume that the driver can neither see nor hear you.